DiRoots-Limited/DiRoots.IDS4Revit.Releases/README.md

-# DiRoots.IDS4Revit.Releases

-The IDS4Revit tool simplifies the work with IDS files and helps Revit users to fulfill their IDS-based requirements facilitating an efficient export workflow to IFC.
+IDS4Revit is an Autodesk Revit plugin that simplifies the work with IDS files.
+It makes it easy for Revit users to comply with the Information Delivery Specification (IDS).

 ### Main features
-IDS-based Entities Object Inspector: Enables users to inspect entities required by the IDS file within Revit.
-Custom Property and Psets Property Mapping: Allows users to map custom properties directly within Revit.
+- Read IDS files.
-IDS-based properties inspector in Revit: Allow users to check and inspect the property restrictions required by the IDS file within Revit.
+- Inspect and validate the Revit model against the IDS (e.g., check entities and properties required by the IDS file within Revit).
+- Map Revit parameters to IFC properties.
-IDS-based IFC Export: IFC exporter focused on complying with the IDS requirements.
+- IDS-based IFC Exporter focused on complying with IDS requirements.

 ### Other features
-Save and share the different configutarions with profiles.
+- Save and share profiles with profiles.

 ### Supported Revit Versions
 2022, 2023, 2024, and 2025.